 Australia was one of the first countries to contribute to the WHO’s age-friendly cities project, but how much has been implemented?
-Hal Kendig explains the situation in a book chapter, Implementing age-friendly cities in Australia, which can be found in Age Friendly Cities and Communities: A Global Perspective.
+The late Hal Kendig explains the situation in a book chapter, Implementing age-friendly cities in Australia, which can be found in Age Friendly Cities and Communities: A Global Perspective.
 Kendig and co-authors conclude, “Notwithstanding the potential value for the broader community interests, there has been little achievement demonstrating the benefits of taking age and the life span into account in mainstream policy areas such as transport, housing and land-use planning.”
 They add that perhaps as the baby boomer numbers increase, the value might be better understood as this is a group with higher expectations of self determination in later life.
 The book is important reading for policy makers at all levels of government, particularly local government where the real lives of people are more keenly felt.
 Some parts of the chapter are available for a free read.
 You might also be interested in the WHO’s New Urban Agenda and the Place Design Group‘s ideas on implementation.

 Editor’s note: I compiled the five most important aspects of neighbourhood design in a workshop handout: Footpaths, Seating, Lighting, Wayfinding, and Toilets.